Cycle density in infinite Ramanujan graphs: Proofs of Theorems 1.1 and 1.4

-We state a slightly different version of Theorems \briefref t.main/ and \briefref t.main2/ here.
-At the end of the section, we shall deduce the theorems as originally stated in \ref s.intro/.
+We state a slightly different version of Theorems \ref{t.main} and \ref{t.main2} here.
+At the end of the section, we shall deduce the theorems as originally stated in Section~\ref{s.intro}.

-\procl t.AGV2 Suppose that $G$ is a graph all of whose degrees are at least 3.
-Let $X = \Seq{X_t \st t \ge 1}$ be simple random walk on $G$.
-If with positive probability the limsup frequency of NT-cycle times of $X \restrict n$ is positive as $n \to\infty$ (i.e., the expected limsup frequency is positive), then the same is true for non-backtracking random walk.
-If\/ $G$ is also $d$-regular, then $\rho(G) > 2\sqrt{d-1}/d$. \endprocl
+\begin{theorem} Suppose that $G$ is a graph all of whose degrees are at least 3.
+Let $X = \langle{X_t; t \ge1}\rangle$ be simple random walk on $G$.
+If with positive probability the limsup frequency of NT-cycle times of $X \mathord{\upharpoonright}n$ is positive as $n \to\infty$ (i.e., the expected limsup frequency is positive), then the same is true for nonbacktracking random walk.
+If $G$ is also $d$-regular, then $\rho(G) > 2\sqrt{d-1}/d$. \end{theorem}